alexandra-riva/rock-paper-scissors-alexandra-riva/README.md

-Interactive Rock-Paper-Scissors Game with JavaScript, HTML and CSS.
+Rock-Paper-Scissors Game with interactive features using JavaScript, HTML and CSS.